Holden-B/CSE15-LAB-reports/index.md

 Next, We will look at how to connect remotley to the UCSD servers.
 This requires a personal address.

 Within VSCode:
+- Click on `New File`
-- Open a new terminal, located at the top of the page under the terminal tab
+- Within the file, open a new terminal, located at the top left of the page under the terminal tab
 - Within the terminal type `ssh cs15lsp22XXX@ieng6.ucsd.edu`
 - (the XXX will be your own personalized letters, different for everyone)
-- Hit `return` and you will be prompted with `Password:`
+- Hit `enter` and you will be prompted with `Password:`
-- Enter your password and hit `return`
+- Enter your password and hit `enter`

  **Bada bing, bada boom... you're now remote connected to the server**